dddice/react-keybind/README.md

  * Your application needs a list of all active shortcuts on the screen
  * Your application needs a simple way to manage keyboard shortcuts

+### Why another keyboard shortcut library?

+We wrote `react-keybind` with a few main goals:

+ - **No External Dependencies** - We wanted full control over the experience and size of the library
+ - **No RFC/Experimental Features** - We wanted to build on top of a stable API
+ - **TypeScript Support** - We wanted to support [TypeScript](https://www.typescriptlang.org/)

 ## Features

  * Register shortcuts for single keypresses